zgulde/cods/docs/faq.md

 Yes, build the war, then run:

 ```
-from ~/my-server
 myserver site deploy -d example.com -f /path/to/the/file.war
 ```

-Replacing `example` with the relevant values for your project.
+Replacing `example.com` with your domain that is already setup.

 ## My site's not working.